IvanMaksymov/Balanced-Ternary-Neural-Networks-and-ALU-Emulator-in-MATLAB/README.md

 Third, a customised function that takes the sign of the ternary numbers is used as the activation function.

-Finally, the classification is done using argmax that is implemented using a ternary analogue of the stansard `max` function.
+Finally, the classification is done using argmax that is implemented using a ternary analogue of the standard `max` function in Matlab/Octave.